NAG-DevOps/splints/README.md

 Current version is in its very beginning with the gradual support being added to work with Footprints v11 in Perl on EL6.
-It requires `SOAP::Lite` Perl module to work.
+It requires `SOAP::Lite` Perl module to work and `Term::ReadKey` for password prompts if the corresponding credentials provider is in use.
 The PoC implementation being modularized based on the Perl sample of the Chapter 11 of BMC FootPrints Service Core manual.

 ### EL6 and EL7 ###

-- Automated compile test on CentOS 6.x and 7.x:
+- Automated compile tests on CentOS 6.x and 7.x:
   [![Build Status](https://travis-ci.org/NAG-DevOps/splints.svg?branch=master)](https://travis-ci.org/NAG-DevOps/splints)

 #### EL7 ####